Serviceware/terraform-provider-vaultkeycloak/docs/resources/vaultkeycloak_secret_backend.md

   The vaultkeycloak_secret_backend resource allows you to configure the secret backend engine.
 ---

-# Resource `hashicups_order`
+# Resource `hashicvaultkeycloak_secret_backendups_order`

-The order resource allows you to configure a secret backend engine.
+The vaultkeycloak_secret_backend resource allows you to configure a secret backend engine.

 ## Example Usage